Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

-We now investigate several scenarios.
-The first case is where no observation correlations are considered; then we incorporate spatial observation correlations.
-The correlations are synthetically generated by using a Gaspari-Cohn function with a predefined length scale.
-We set the length scale to $\ell\!=\!1,\, \ell\!=\!3 $, respectively.
-We use A-optimality as the main criterion for sensor placement in our numerical experiments.
-Since the case with temporal observation correlations is not applicable here and since D-optimality is expected to be more suitable for handling spatiotemporal observation correlations, we will leave the investigatation of this case to future studies.
+Note that while the A-optimality criterion is calculated based on the sum of the posterior variances discarding posterior covariances, it does in fact account for observation correlations, since posterior variances are influenced by both prior and observation error covariances (see~\eqref{eqn:Posterior_Params}).
+Since the case with temporal observation correlations is not applicable here and since D-optimality might be more suitable for handling spatiotemporal observation correlations, we will leave the investigation of this case to future studies.

 We are interested mainly in the design of an observational grid that will optimally serve the Bayesian retrieval of the goal QoI.
 Specifically, we are looking for the optimal subset of candidate sensor locations to deploy for data collection.
-We start by showing the results of solving the Bayesian inverse problem, with a fully deployed observational grid. \Cref{fig:IP_Prediction_and_Errors_AllSensors} shows the absolute errors associated with the prior and the posterior prediction QoI $\pred$, obtained by solving the Bayesian inverse problem with all sensors activated.
+We start by showing the results of solving the Bayesian inverse problem, with a fully deployed observational grid. \Cref{fig:IP_Prediction_AllSensors} shows the ground truth, the prior, and the posterior prediction QoI $\pred$ obtained by solving the Bayesian inverse problem with all sensors activated.
 The results are shown for the case where no observation correlations are assumed, that is, when the correlation length scale is $\ell=0$, and two experiments with space correlations with $\ell$ set to $1$ and $3$, respectively.
-The absolute errors are calculated with respect to the true prediction QoI and are shown on a log scale.
-The true prediction QoI, that is, $\pred_{\rm true}$, is shown in~\Cref{fig:PredGrid_True_Pred_and_Prior}.
-From now on, and for clarity, we will drop prior errors and use the posterior errors revealed in this figure as benchmarks as needed.
+This plot will serve as a visual benchmark as needed.